2018 has been a busy year in the genealogy world! We’re wrapping it up with a recap, and chatting about what we look forward to in 2019. Join us!

 This Month in Family History

-Andrew covers the history Monroe Doctrine
+Andrew covers the history of the Monroe Doctrine.

 This month in 1823: US President James Monroe declared that any attempt by a European power to create new colonies in the Western Hemisphere would be considered a hostile act against the United States.
 The proclamation, given before Congress on Dec.
 2, 1823, became known as the Monroe Doctrine.